Mustering up the courage to attempt it is one thing, preparing for it is a whole ‘nother thing

 There’s only one thing I needed to get a better score – time.
 If I had had another month, I’m sure I would have gotten a better score.
 At the same time, if I had composed myself during the test, I could easily have scored to my potential.
 Fine margins my friends.
 Nonetheless, you should make sure that you schedule the test in a way that allows you at least three good months of preparatory time.
 It is worth mentioning here that there are also students who take a year to prepare and get less than 310, and there are also those that get more after prepping for just a month!

 Sit down, analyze yourself and plan your preparation.
 Understand the score your Grad school requires and aim for it.
 The more stress-free you make your GRE test prep process, the better you’ll score.
-All you have to do is be disciplined and driven, and you’ll be seeing yourself acing the GRE test!
+All you have to do is be disciplined and driven, and you’ll ace your the GRE test!